 I created this Kentucky shirt design for The Misty Mountain String Band, who are long time clients and friends of mine.
-They are the hardest working bluegrass and roots music quartet in America.
+They are surely the hardest working bluegrass and roots music quartet in the USA.
 I may be biased in this assumption, though.
 The Louisville foursome showcase traditional Kentucky instrumental and vocal sounds.
 Four voices create soaring harmonies over banjo, mandolin, stand up bass, and the six stringed acoustic guitar.
 Their distinct blend of folk and old time music styles creates a crowd pleasing live show.

 As with their previous records, the group called upon their fanbase to help crowd fund their 2018 LP “Kentucky Bound”.
 The Kickstarter online fundraiser service was a perfect platform to do that.
 Since a new record always calls for new merchandise, they needed a distinctly Kentucky shirt design as a reward for their donors.